-Bundle: levelling up
+Collection: levelling up

-This bundle below brings together our extensive collection of materials around levelling up.
+This collection below brings together our extensive collection of materials around levelling up.
 We will continue to provide additional support and analysis to our members in response to the latest developments in this space.

 LGIU has published a series of briefings and research papers for our members to try and clarify what levelling up will entail, whether it is a coherent policy and how local government can respond.
-This includes our on-the-day reaction to release of the Levelling Up and Regeneration Bill and an LGIU exclusive report titled, On the Level, which set out our six principles for Levelling Up that we will be marking against.

 Our latest research

 ‘On the level: Six principles to underpin Levelling Up’ tries to pin down the concept of levelling up – is levelling up focused on reducing the disparities in productivity between regions (usually seen as between London and the South-East and the rest) or between particular cities and ‘struggling towns’ around them?
 And will it recognise the economic inequalities within regions and well as between them?

 This paper also highlights many of the key issues and concerns surrounding levelling up so far, including: